sbarakat/beets-copyartifacts/README.md

 # copyartifacts plugin for beets

+A plugin that moves non-music files during the import process.

-This is a simple plugin that copies all files, that don't get imported by beets, into the library directory.
+This is a plugin for [beets](http://beets.radbox.org/): a music library manager and much more.

+## Warning

+This code is very experimental - USE AT YOUR OWN RISK!

 ## Installing

-**Warning**: This code is very experimental - USE AT YOUR OWN RISK!

 Installation of the plugin can be done using these commands: